richardsprague/richardsprague.github.io/microbiome/index.md

 **Note:** I'm working on a major new project to make it easy for normal people to understand their microbiome test results.
 Meanwhile, if you have test results from uBiome or others, please [contact me](mailto:richardsprague+home@gmail.com) and I'll be happy to help you (if you give me your data!)

+<iframe src="https://player.vimeo.com/video/147673343?title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<p><a href="https://vimeo.com/147673343">Richard Sprague: &quot;Fish Oil Makes Me Smarter&quot;</a> from <a href="https://vimeo.com/qslabs">Quantified Self</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+Following an experiment originally proposed by the late UC Berkeley psychologist and Quantified Self pioneer Seth Roberts, I tested the effect on brain reaction time (BRT) of taking fish oil supplements.
+Surprisingly, periods of taking fish oil corresponded to significantly higher scores on the test, even when controlling for sleep and other factors such as alcohol consumption.
+I speculate on why this effect may be real, and suggest how the BRT may be useful in discovering similar effects.
+<p></p>

 [Microbiome Hackers Guide]({{ site.url }}/docs/index.html)